ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 In this course, we'll ...

 <a id="basics">
-## Basics JOE
+## Basics

 - Lecture: Due to space constraints, you must attend the lecture in which you're enrolled.
+Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to problem, and answer multiple-choice questions using iClickers (see <a href="#engage">Engagement</a> below).

 | Lecture | Time     | Location | Instructor |
 | :-----: |:--------:| :-------:| :--------: |